leonshting/genome/README.md

 # genome

-As i can now remember, algorithms is SNP or snip calling.
+As i can now remember, implemented algorithm is SNP or snip calling.